 By popular vote, resumé comes in last with least backing.

 Is It Résumé or Resumé?

 Now, how about résumé with the accent on the first and the last “e”?

 It follows the tradition of leaving accents in loan words.

 It’s 100% grammatically correct and makes it clear what word you’re using, the noun or the verb (as in: Resume writing your résumé.)

-Also, the word looks professional, especially in the academic or linguistic context.
+Also, the word looks professional, especially in an academic or linguistic context.

-The double-accented version is rare and can come across as pretentious.
+The truth is the double-accented version is rare in other contexts and can therefore come across as pretentious.